insight-centre/saffron/README.md

 author
 9. *Taxonomy Extraction*: Organizes the terms into a single hierarchical graph that allows for easy browsing of the corpus and deep insights.
-10. *RDF Extraction*: Creates a knowledge graph
+10. *RDF Extraction*: Creates a knowledge graph (note that this process can take some time)

 <img src="https://github.com/insight-centre/saffron/blob/master/docs/Saffron%20Services.png" alt="Saffron Service Workflow" width="400"/>